zohaibterminator/text-analysis/README.md

-# Text Classifier and Text Clustering
+# Document Classifier and Document Clustering

-This repository contains Python code for a text analysis application that demonstrates two text analysis techniques: Text Classification and Text Clustering.
+This repository contains Python code for a text analysis application that demonstrates two text analysis techniques: Document Classification and Document Clustering.
 It uses the data in the ResearchPapers directory and calculates the TF and IDF values to make the TF-IDF vectors embeddings of the documents.
-This TF-IDF vector embeddings is then used for both Text Classification and Text Clustering tasks.
+This TF-IDF vector embeddings is then used for both Document Classification and Document Clustering tasks.

 ## Overview

-- **Text Classification**: This is a supervised learning technique that assigns a label to a text document.
+- **Document Classification**: This is a supervised learning technique that assigns a label to a text document.
 The labels can be binary, multi-class, or multi-label.
 The app uses the K-Nearest Neighbors algorithm to classify the text documents.

-- **Text Clustering**: This is an unsupervised learning technique that groups similar text documents together.
+- **Document Clustering**: This is an unsupervised learning technique that groups similar text documents together.
 The goal is to discover the underlying structure in the text data.
 The app uses the K-Means algorithm to cluster the text documents.

 ## Components